 All day, every day!
 We ate so much fudge and drank so much coffee, and I am not upset about it!
 These are just two of the many perfect little shops you can stop at for fudge and coffee in downtown Blue Ridge.

 We are obsessed with walking around main street going in and out of all their great shops.

 BBQ and S’mores

 Do not miss out on BBQ and s’mores – you don’t even have to leave your cabin!
-Yes, going out to dinner is fun but not always with 6 kids in tow.
-So we cooked at the cabin most of the time, and it made things a lot easier.
+Yes, going out to dinner is fun but not always with 6 (and even harder these days with 7!) kids in tow.
+So we cooked at the cabin most of the time on this trip, and it made things a lot easier.
 We ate dinner outside and built a fire for the kids to make s’mores.